sanjeevkomma/DevOps/Kubernetes.md

 * etcd is a CNCF project, which used by Kubernetes, ROOK, CoreDNS, M3
 * Master Node does NOT run any application related Containers
 * Kubernetes can run any Containers, specific to OCI ( Open Container Interface ), not only Docker
+* Environment variable ( for ex : SERVICE_NAME_SERVICE_HOST ) for each Service ( for ex : SERVICE_NAME ) will be created by Kubernetes automatically when we launch up new POD
+* When we launch up new POD, all the existing service information is made available to Pod as Environment variable

 # Features
 * Auto scaling --- can scale up / down the containers